johan-bh/Social-Data---Final-Project/index.markdown

 Have you ever felt unsafe walking alone at night?
 Or ever been worried if your business is in a high-crime area?
 Or perhaps you have been a victim of a crime and wish to know how to avoid the risks of it happening again?
 With the rise in crime rates in urban areas, it is more important than ever to be aware of the potential dangers and to take steps to protect yourself.
 Whether you're a long-time resident, a visitor, or a business owner, it's essential to understand the crime patterns in order to make informed decisions.

 In this datastory we will uncover the trends of crime data in New York City using the NYPD Complaint Data Historic dataset.
 We will explore the most common crimes related to travel and business, the times and locations they occur, and the socio-economic factors that may contribute to crime rates in different neighborhoods.
 We will provide you with a tool called UrbanShield NYC that can help you avoid high-risk areas and optimize your travel routes to keep yourself and your business safe.
 The NYPD Complaint Data Historic dataset [original dataset](https://data.cityofnewyork.us/d/qgea-i56i?category=Public-Safety&view_name=NYPD-Complaint-Data-Historic) from the [NYC Open Data](https://opendata.cityofnewyork.us/) website, contains all valid felony, misdemeanor, and violation crimes reported in New York City between the start of 2006 and April 2024.
 It covers a wide range of crimes types and severity, location, date, time, victim and suspect demographics, and more.
+We have thoroughly cleaned this dataset to ensure that the data is accurate and as fair as possible for our analysis, notably by only focusing on years 2006 to 2022 due to inconsistent data.

 ### Which crimes should you look out for?
 In New York City, certain crimes are more prominent and can pose a greater risk to your safety while travelling or your business operations.
 It is crucial to be aware of these crimes and take precautions to avoid them.
 To give an overview, see the bar chart below which shows the daily average count of 8 travel-related crimes towards people (left) and 8 business-related crimes (right).
 We see that less severe crimes such as petit larceny and harassment are more common in comparison to severe crimes such as sex crimes and rape.